Kamarupa: Mlechchha dynasty (c. 655 – c. 900 CE)

-After Bhaskaravarman's death without an heir and a period of civil and political strife the kingdom passed into the hands of Salasthambha (655–670), possibly as erstwhile local governor and a member of an aboriginal group called Mlechchha (or Mech).
-This dynasty too drew its lineage from the Naraka dynasty, though it had no dynastic relationship with the previous Varman dynasty.
-The capital of this dynasty was Haruppeshvara, now identified with modern Dah Parbatiya near Tezpur.
-The kingdom took on feudal characteristics with political power shared between the king and second and third tier rulers called mahasamanta and samanta who enjoyed considerable autonomy.
-The last ruler in this line was Tyāga Singha (890–900).
+After the death of Bhaskaravarman without an heir and a subsequent period of civil and political turmoil, the kingdom passed into the hands of Salasthambha (r.
+655–670), possibly a former local governor and a member of an aboriginal group referred to as the Mlechchhas.
+This dynasty also claimed descent from the Naraka dynasty, although it had no dynastic ties to the preceding Varman dynasty.

+The capital of the Mlechchha dynasty was established at Haruppeshvara, now identified with modern Dah Parbatiya near Tezpur.
+During this period, the kingdom developed feudal characteristics, with political authority distributed between the king and subordinate rulers titled mahasamanta and samanta, who exercised considerable autonomy.
+The last known ruler of this dynasty was Tyāgasimha (r.
+890–900).

 Pala dynasty (c.
 900 – c.
 1100)

-After the death of Tyāgasimha without an heir, a member of the Bhauma family, Brahmapala (900–920), was elected as king by the ruling chieftains, just as Gopala of the Pala Empire of Bengal was elected.
-The original capital of this dynasty was Hadapeshvara, and was shifted to Durjaya built by Ratnapala (920–960), near modern Guwahati.
-The greatest of the Pala kings, Dharmapala (1035–1060) had his capital at Kamarupanagara, now identified with North Guwahati.
-The last Pala king was Jayapala (1075–1100).
+After the death of Tyāgasimha without an heir, a member of the Bhauma family, Brahma Pala (r.
+900–920), was elected as king by the ruling chieftains—similar to how Gopala I of the Pala Empire of Bengal had been elected.
+The original capital of this dynasty was Hadapeshvara, which was later shifted to Durjaya by Ratna Pala (r.
+920–960), near modern-day Guwahati.
+The most prominent ruler of the dynasty was Dharma Pala (r.
+1035–1060), who established his capital at Kamarupanagara, now identified with North Guwahati.
+The last known ruler of this line was Jaya Pala (r.
+1075–1100).

-Around this time, Kamarupa was attacked and the western portion was conquered by the Pala king Ramapala.
+During this period, Kamarupa faced external invasions, and its western territories were conquered by Ramapala of the Pala Empire of Bengal.